Frequently Asked Questions

-No. COVIDWISE uses Bluetooth Low Energy which is designed to be energy efficient to minimize impact on battery use.
-Some battery use is required to support this app, but you should not see a significant impact to your battery consumption after installing the app.
+No. COVIDWISE uses Bluetooth Low Energy technology which is designed to be energy-efficient and minimize the impact on battery use.
+Some battery use is required to support this app, but you should not see a significant impact on your battery consumption after installing the app.

 Will this app work on iPads?

-No, unfortunately the Exposure Notification framework was designed specifically for smartphones and is not supported on iPads or tablets.
+No, unfortunately, the Exposure Notifications framework was designed specifically for smartphones and is not supported on iPads or tablets.

-Will this work with a smartwatch that is Bluetooth enabled?
+Will this work with a smartwatch that has Bluetooth enabled?

-No, unfortunately the Exposure Notification framework was designed specifically for smartphones and is not supported on smartwatches.
+No, unfortunately, the Exposure Notifications framework was designed specifically for smartphones and is not supported on smartwatches.

-The exchange of anonymous tokens between users is done over Bluetooth and does not require Wifi or a cellular data connection.
+The exchange of anonymous tokens between users is done over Bluetooth and does not require Wi-Fi or a cellular data connection.
 As long as Bluetooth is turned on, your phone will continue to exchange tokens with others.
-However other app functionality, including PIN submission, positive key downloads to receive notifications, and the virtual agent, do require a Wifi or cellular data connection to work.
+However other app functionality, including verification code submission, positive key downloads to receive notifications, and the virtual agent, do require a Wi-Fi or cellular data connection to work.

 I am using a device with iOS 13.6 and getting an Error Code 14 upon attempting to enable Exposure Notifications.
 What can I do?